MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 - Data Box is only available for Enterprise Agreement (EA), Cloud solution provider (CSP), or Pay-as-you-go subscription offers.
 If your subscription does not fall in any of the above types, contact Microsoft Support to upgrade your subscription, or see [Azure subscription pricing](https://azure.microsoft.com/pricing/).
 - There is a fee to use Data Box.
 Make sure to review the [Data Box pricing](https://azure.microsoft.com/pricing/details/databox/).

-#### For SharePoint
+#### For SharePoint Online

 - Review the minimum requirements for the [SharePoint Migration Tool (SPMT)](/sharepointmigration/how-to-use-the-sharepoint-migration-tool).

 ## Workflow overview

-This workflow requires you to perform steps on Data Box as well as on SharePoint.
+This workflow requires you to perform steps on Data Box as well as on SharePoint Online.

 1. Order Data Box.